vyta/windows-containers-workshop/labs/lab-04/README.md

-# [WIP] Lab 4 - Exploring Mixed Workloads in a kubernetes cluster
+# Lab 4 - Exploring Mixed Workloads in a kubernetes cluster

 <!-- TOC -->